Graduate Programs: MFA

 Graduate Admissions: MFA

 The content of the MFA portfolio is entirely the decision of the applicant.
 The application committee looks for a strong body of completed work demonstrating a thriving, developed studio practice as well as potential in innovative areas of inquiry.
-As a general policy, due to the number of applications we receive, we do not provide individual online feedback or critiques of application portfolios.
+Stamps does not provide individual feedback or critiques of application portfolios.

-• The MFA application asks to describe outside interests and name external faculty.
+The MFA application asks me to describe outside interests and name external faculty.
 Please explain.

 As far as the Creative Work Statement essay is concerned, we are interested in learning about your interests outside of the Stamps School.
 The outside cognate is an important part of our program.
 As an art & design school within a major research university, we want to ensure that students take advantage of the extraordinary engagement with external departments and areas of study.
 All the external academic units at the university have faculty biographies listed on their web pages.
 Your selection of an external area of study and external faculty member does not constitute a "contractual" obligation.
 Your description should demonstrate an interest in an area that has connections with your work whether in a general nature or as a specialization.
 In our two year program, MFA students begin work with their outside cognate during the first semester.